The-Politico/politico-interactive-templates/docs/templates.md

 }
 ```

 Change the `name` to the name of your template.
-This will have to be a unique name, so make sure to check the [README](../README.md) for a list of templates that already exist.
+This will have to be a unique name for your user.

 Once PIT supports more than one rendering engine, you'll be able to replace the `renderer` value as well, but for now `ejs` is the only supported value.